arlandfran/the-beginners-gambit/README.md

 - [Mating Patterns](assets/img/wireframes/mating-patterns.jpg)
 - [About](assets/img/wireframes/about.jpg)

-#### Accessibility Considerations

-##### Colors
+#### Colors

 ![Color Pallette](assets/img/colors.png)

-The colors used are compliant with WCAG guidelines for color contrast, with all colors (excluding white) achieving level AAA contrast against a white background.

 The white and black are used for background and text.
 The indigo is utilised for accenting UI components and providing color to various states such as `:hover` and `:active`.

+> The colors used are compliant with WCAG guidelines for color contrast, with all colors (excluding white) achieving level AAA contrast against a white background.

+#### Typography

+The font used was **_Poppins_** by the Indian Type Foundry.
+This font was chosen for the following:

+- Geometric Typeface - The geometric style of this Sans-serif font was suitable for the modern look and feel the site was aiming for.

+- Tall x-height - Typefaces with tall x-heights have better legibility at small font sizes, this made it a great choice for improved readability on mobile devices.

+- Variety of font styles - Poppins has 18 different font weights.
+This allows me to utilise a single typeface for the entire site and only send a single server request for Google Fonts, improving loading times.

 ## testing